This article was updated on August 13, 2018.

-Tracking, compliance and reporting requirements under the Affordable Care Act (ACA) are certainly causing headaches for employers in the early years of implementation.
-But as with any regulatory change, organizations will become accustomed to the process as time goes by.
-The tricky part is figuring out how to handle compliance and ACA reporting, and then implementing the processes to get it done.
-While there may be upcoming changes to health care public policy and ACA compliance, employers still need to comply with the current law.
+Tracking, compliance and reporting requirements under the Affordable Care Act (ACA) caused headaches for employers in the early years of implementation.
+But as with any regulatory change, organizations have become accustomed to the process as time goes by.
+The tricky part has been figuring out how to handle compliance and ACA reporting, and then implementing the processes to get it done.
+While there may be changes to health care public policy and ACA compliance, employers still need to comply with the law.

-While some organizations already have internal ACA compliance expertise, many do not.
-A recent ADP study indicated that more than a third of organizations felt that they do not have enough expertise to handle ACA compliance internally, and a quarter said that they simply didn't have the resources to internally handle ACA compliance.
+While some organizations have internal ACA compliance expertise, many do not.
+ADP indicates that more than a third of organizations feel they do not have enough expertise to handle ACA compliance internally, and a quarter say they simply didn't have the resources to internally handle ACA compliance.

 That means well over half of organizations are in need of external assistance with their ACA compliance and reporting.
 The good news is that there's plenty of external ACA compliance expertise available for your organization to use.
-This might be an ideal solution going forward, even if you completed last year's reporting process internally.
+This might be an ideal solution going forward, even if you complete the reporting process internally.

 Organizations are increasingly opting to outsource some or all of their ACA compliance tasks, either adding to an existing outsourcing arrangement they have or creating a new one.